EfthymiaKakoulidou/unscramble-the-word/README.md

 The primary functions used on this application are:

 - `get username()`
-    -   Get the players username.
+    -   Gets the players username.
 - `reset_game()`
     -   Resets all values when the game is over and the player chooses to play again.
 - `category_choice()`